tejaskharalkar/Library-Managment/README.md

 1. Clone the repository
 2. Install requirements with `pip install -r requirements.txt`
-3. Create a database (e.g., SQLite)
+3. Create a database (already provided as instance/library.db)
+4. Run the application with Python app.py

 *API Endpoints*